Meredith Kriz, LPC-S

 Practice Manager

-If you ever have any questions or concerns, please feel free to contact her via email at .
+If you ever have any questions or concerns, please do not hesitate to contact her.
+She may be reached via email at rachel@yournewfoundation.com.

 Doug Kriz, Executive Director